TheWizardsCode/UnityDocGen/README.md

-# Documentation generator for Unity
+# Editor Documentation generator for Unity

-Generate documentation for MonoBehaviours and ScriptableObjects from `[Tooltip]` and other field attributes.
+Generate editor documentation for MonoBehaviours and ScriptableObjects from `[Tooltip]` and other field attributes.

 # Use